The easiest way to clean Kamikaze bugs from your car

 Wet the bug affected area of the car down, to get some moisture back into the bugs, making them easier to remove.

 It's important that you get the area clean of any dirt or grime that could scratch the paint.
 So quickly wash down the area with the Auto Body Gel or Nanolicous Wash.
-Then using either the Muffy sponge, or our Love Glove (which I prefer as it can get into areas around the grill a lot easier) to clean it down.
+Then using either the Love Glove, or Shagamittastic Wash Mitt (both of which can get into areas around the grill a lot easier than our other safe microfibre wash tools) to clean it down.
 This alone will do a pretty good job at removing some of the bugs, but to finish it right, you need to clean the more stubborn marks with the Bugger Off.

 I know plenty of professional detailers who like to use a pressure washer for this job, using the strong stream of water to remove the Bugger Off and all the bugs with it.
 I must say it does this job well.
 However, the bugs that remain can get pushed back into the grill and other innards of the car, meaning there can be more cleaning later, in areas that are very difficult to access.
 So try and make sure the water pressure is directed away from those areas.